171 La Trobe Street

 171 La Trobe Street is a building in Melbourne, Victoria, Australia, by architect Nonda Katsalidis.
-171 La Trobe Street is a 13-storey structure glazed with a green glass exterior and designs overhanging the building on each side.
+It is a 13–storey structure, glazed with a green glass exterior with elements overhanging the building on each side.

 History

-The building was planned in the aftermath of the early 1990s recession in Australia, by the Cleeve Fowles Partnership which helped trigger a commercial building boom in the 90s.
+The building was planned in the aftermath of the early 1990s recession in Australia, by the Cleeve Fowles Partnership which helped trigger a commercial building boom in the 1o90s.
 The building was designed by Nonda Katsalidis and his project team (Nick Orfanidis, Kerry Hayton, Ric Wood, Rob Wiggnall and Anthony Tosariero).
 171 La Trobe Street was successfully completed in 1991 at A$12 million.

 Physical aspects

-171 La Trobe Street occupies four squares on the corner of Russell Street and La Trobe Street.
-The building rises uniformly with 10 storeys of office floors from a catenary canopy over a tavern at the ground level, with a pair of double-storey penthouses on the top.
+The project at 171 La Trobe Street occupies the corner of Russell Street, La Trobe Street and Hayward Lane.
+The building rises uniformly with 10 storeys of office floors from a catenary canopy over a tavern at the ground level, with a pair of triple-storey penthouses on top.
 The residential usage of the building is differentiated from its office counterpart by accentuation of masses protruding from the apartments on the exterior.
-Other distinctive features of 171 La Trobe Street include vertical shafts composed by green-glazed glass, horizontal curtain walling, vertical fins and black cladded shear wall.
+Other distinctive features of 171 La Trobe Street include vertical shafts composed of green-glazed glass, horizontal curtain walling, vertical fins and a black cladded shear wall.
 Stone paneling is used to form a steep contrast with the clear green glass that clads most of the main structure of the building.
-In the foyer, Austral black granite formally clads most of the walls, mainly for hidden storage installed behind and the exterior of the lift.
+In the foyer, Austral black granite clads most of the interior walls, concealing storage installed behind and the exterior of the lift.